How to Create a More Functional and Usable Pantry

 Ah, the good old pegboard!
 Your grandfather may have used this material in his garage to organize his home and garden tools.
 This traditional storage option is still an amazingly functional and flexible solution for your pantry.
 Pegboard storage offers a variety of hooks, shaped to hold many different types of items.
 Using pegboard storage will also give you an opportunity to explore your creative side.
 Just look online to see the amazing variety of options pegboard storage has to offer.

 Wall Mount Spice Rack

 If cooking is one of your passions, a pantry with a wall-mounted spice rack is the way to go.
 This space-saving solution gives every spice its own place, in its own clearly marked container.
 You’re less likely to have pots boil over while you’re searching for the right spice because they’re all clearly visible and within reach.
 The spice rack’s vertical rows allow you to see all your spices without shuffling them around on a horizontal shelf.
 It’s the art of cooking efficiency in action.

 Light Up Your Pantry

 Any space that’s functional needs proper lighting, and not those underwhelming little battery lights.
 LED lights with a round, puck design are ideal for use wherever you need them—inside your pantry, in small storage closets, or even under your cabinets.
 They’re quick and easy to install, and some even have a color-changing option for a modern, industrial look.
 After all, what use is a well-organized pantry if it’s too dark to find anything?

 Creating a more functional, usable pantry is something you’ll notice and appreciate every day.
 It can improve everything from preparing daily meals to entertaining family and friends.
 The professionals at Mr. Handyman can provide you with some great storage ideas.
-Call or visit our website today and let us help you build the custom pantry you’ve always wanted.
+Call or request service online today and let us help you build the custom pantry you’ve always wanted.